-For Lyft drivers in many cities, upfront fare information is finally here!
+For Lyft drivers in most cities, upfront fare information is here!

-With the upfront fare update, you can now see the passenger’s destination and an estimated payout BEFORE you accept the request.
+With the upfront fare update, drivers can now see the passenger’s destination and an estimated payout BEFORE accepting the trip request.

 But the benefits of upfront fares come with some downsides: Longer trips are getting a pay cut, and rides are no longer calculated based on a rate card.
 What you see is what you get, and you won’t know exactly why.

 And Lyft requires a minimum acceptance rate in some cities to keep upfront details—as high as 70% or 90%!

 Uber was the first to launch upfront fares, and now Lyft is following closely behind with a system almost identical to Uber’s.

 Read on to learn how upfront fares work for Lyft drivers, how the new system compares to Uber, and whether this is a pay cut or a raise.